Harry Brockbank

-Harry William Brockbank (born 26 September 1998) is an English footballer who plays as a defender for Northern Premier League Division One West side Clitheroe.
+Harry William Brockbank (born 26 September 1998) is an English former footballer who played as a defender for Bolton before playing Non-League football.

 Early life

 Brockbank was educated at Turton School.

 Club career

 Bolton Wanderers

 Harry Brockbank joined the Bolton Wanderers academy at the age of seven, playing in central defence all through the age groups.
 Brockbank had numerous different coaches whilst progressing through the academy, most notably former Bolton Wanderers players Gavin McCann at Under 15s and Nicky Spooner at Under 16s.

 Loans

 Brockbank joined Hyde United on loan alongside teammate Ryan White on 16 December 2016.
 He made no appearances during this loan spell.
 Two years later he was loaned to Salford City on 30 November 2018 and made his debut on 18 December, starting and playing the full 90 minutes in a 3–1 win against Gateshead in the FA Trophy first round, helping Salford reach the second round for the first time in their history.
 He played one more game, on 1 January 2019, coming on as a late substitute for Matt Green in a 2–0 league win against Wrexham.